Satellite-im/test-reports/README.md

 # test-reports
-A repository created to keep the Allure Test Reports generated during CI test execution for UplinkWeb
+A repository created to keep the Allure and Playwright Test Reports generated during CI test execution for UplinkWeb